aws/amazon-freertos/vendors/cypress/documents/OTA_README.md

 ## Software Setup

 - Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).
 - Python Interpreter.
 The supplied publisher.py is tested with [Python 3.8.1](https://www.python.org/downloads/release/python-381/).
+Note that ModusToolbox Windows installations include a Python Interpreter which can be accessed by using the ModusToolbox shell; Mac OS and Linux installations will have their own Python installations.
+You can check your Python installation version by running "python --version".

 ## Clone MCUBoot (PSoC® 62 MCU kits)